 Azure Functions – a cloud-based pioneer

 Congratulations, you now know how to create and run Azure Functions in .NET 6!
-Azure Functions provide us with a very sleek and powerful way of creating lightweight applications.
+Azure Functions provides a sleek and powerful way of creating lightweight applications.
 This serverless solution allows us to maintain less infrastructure, write less code, and save on costs.
 Thanks to continuous improvements and feature enrichment, we will see more and more of them in the future.